 When selling a device to one of our merchants, most of the time you get sent a freepost pack.
 Some merchants offer to use your own packaging with a printed postage label or collect via a courier service.
 No matter the postage method you chose, you need to ensure your phone is protected in the trade-in pack so it won’t get damaged in transit.
 You can use additional bubble wrap or foam pads.

 While packing your device, make sure you include the paperwork.
 Usually it’s just an order confirmation sent to you by the merchant.
 If you haven’t received it by post in addition to an order confirmation email, you can print your order confirmation yourself or manually write your order number on a piece of paper.
 This is necessary for your device to be easily identified once it reaches the recycler and your order can be processed without delays.

 Last but not least, make sure you ask for a receipt at your local post office.
 The post office staff member will provide it even if you’re sending your device in a freepost pack.
 Keep the receipt until you get notified by the merchant that your device has arrived.

-These essential 10 steps taken will do you a great favour and the process of selling your phone will be hassle-free.
+These essential 10 steps taken are the surefire steps to get the most when you sell your phone.
 When your device has reached the merchant, technicians won’t run into problems to perform testings and software diagnostics if the data has been wiped and locks have been removed beforehand.
 Having the order details attached to your phone will eliminate the possibility of delays during order processing.
-All you have to do is just sit back and get paid for your phone.

 We have a guest article written by the guys over at Repair Outlet, where they provide advice for those of you looking to build yourself a phone repair kit.
 If you want to be able to replace your screen or battery, or any other of the more simpler jobs, then you will need the right tools for the job.